interuss/monitoring/monitoring/uss_qualifier/reports/README.md

 ### Sequence view

 The [sequence view artifact](./sequence_view) is a human-readable description/log of what happened during a test run.
 This artifact is a good starting point to understand or debug what happened during a test run.

+### Globally-expanded report

+The [globally-expanded report artifact](./globally_expanded/README.md) assembles procedural information about the test run into a single, flat presentation, mimicking what might be seen as output had the automated test been performed manually.